 "The goal with the intranet is that people should be able to find everything they need.
 We publish updates on processes and regulatory documents as well as information from suppliers, operational information and much more.
 It may not be the most fun information or content, though it is important that it exists.
 However, other types of content run a risk getting lost in the shuffle.
 With Ambea For Me, we can select things that we want to make sure get attention to help build culture and create a sense of pride.
 That type of content can stay there for a longer period."

-For Ambea, the coronavirus outbreak has created an even greater focus on communication.
-Particularly in elderly care, the company's employees have an even bigger responsibility to protect vulnerable groups.
+Like many other companies, for Ambea, the coronavirus outbreak in 2020 created an even greater focus on communication.
+Particularly in elderly care, where the company's employees had an even bigger responsibility to protect vulnerable groups.

 "The situation with the coronavirus has made it even more critical that we really bring all our employees together, so everyone feels they’re informed and know what's going on.
 On the intranet, we’ve created an entire section of information about the virus outbreak, which we update daily.
 At the same time, we use Benify's communication tools to reach out with a 'simpler' message.
 It's easy to put up short films in Ambea For Me, for example, about the importance of washing your hands properly.
 Of course, our employees knew that it was important before, but it's always good to remind people," says Filip Carlsson.